shubhambelbase/Syncpad/README.md

 This isn't just a notepad; it's a **shared brain with a voice**.
 Vibe coded to feel sleek and futuristic, SyncPad v11 reinvents the pastebin experience.

-Built entirely in the flow state, **v11 (Ultimate)** pushes the limits of client-side technology—handling real-time keystroke synchronization, live code highlighting, and **integrated secure messaging** without a single backend server.
+Built entirely in the flow state, **😉** pushes the limits of client-side technology—handling real-time keystroke synchronization, live code highlighting, and **integrated secure messaging** without a single backend server.
 It's just you, your notes, and your chat.

 ## 💡 What It Does